Appendix

 GRI 413: Local Communities 2016

-413-1Operations with local community engagement, impact assessments, and development programsInformation is unavailable or incomplete.
+413-1Operations with local community engagement, impact assessments, and development programsInformation is not currently available

-413-2Operations with significant actual and potential negative impacts on local communitiesInformation is unavailable or incomplete.
+413-2Operations with significant actual and potential negative impacts on local communitiesInformation is not currently available

 GRI 414: Supplier Social Assessment 2016

-414-1New suppliers that were screened using social criteriaOur Planet – Our SuppliersIn 2022, we sent the questionnaire to our top 25 suppliers (accounting 50% of our direct operating spend)
+414-1New suppliers that were screened using social criteriaIn 2022, the CSR questionnaire was filled in by our top 40 suppliers (accounting for approx. 80% of our direct operating spend)

 GRI 205: Anti-corruption 2016

-205-1Operations assessed for risks related to corruptionOur Ethical Responsibility - Trained and ready to go
+205-1Operations assessed for risks related to corruptionOur Responsible Business – Our Ethical Responsibility

-205-2Communication and training about anti-corruption policies and proceduresOur Anti-Corruption policies and procedures are communicated to 100% of our employees, including the governance body and 25 people were trained on Business Ethics through out Samskip academy.
-As these are found in the Samskip intranet, 0% of our policies were shared with external parties in 2022.
+205-2Communication and training about anti-corruption policies and proceduresOur Responsible Business – Our Ethical ResponsibilityOur Anti-Corruption policies and procedures are communicated to 100% of our employees, including the governance body and 25 people were trained on Business Ethics through out Samskip academy.
+As these are found in the Samskip intranet, 0% of our policies were shared with external parties in 2023.

 GRI 206: Anti-competitive Behavior 2016